 Q: How many kids are in your workshops or classes?
 What are the age ranges for each workshop or class?

 A: Workshops and classes are intentionally small.
 We cap enrollment at 8 students, but sometimes have as few as four or five students.
 To determine age ranges for workshops, we provide 2-3 possible dates for the workshop and ask interested families to let us know which dates work for their schedule.
 We then assign an age range to a workshop date based on the highest demand.

-Workshops and courses are available for grades 2nd-12th, and adults.
-We typically have no more than 3 consecutive school grades in a workshop together: for example, 4th-6th grade or 9th-11th.
+Workshops and courses are available for youth ages 11+, and adults.
+For youth workshops, we typically have no more than 3 consecutive school grades in a workshop together: for example, 5th-7th grade or 9th-11th.